 Temperatures are fairly consistent throughout the year, ranging from an average high of 62 degrees Fahrenheit (17 degrees Celsius) in August, to a low of 37 degrees Fahrenheit (3 degrees Celsius) in January.
 January is the wettest month, with rainfall on nine days, and also one of the darkest months, with just 72 minutes of sunshine per day on average.

 Belmullet, in County Mayo, is a good example of weather along the Wild Atlantic Way.
 Summers here are reasonably dry, with temperatures averaging 63 degrees Fahrenheit (17 degrees Celsius) in August.
 Temperatures during winter rarely drop below freezing.
-November through January are the wettest month, receiving rainfall greater than five millimeters on nine days.
+November through January are the wettest months, receiving rainfall greater than 5 millimeters on nine days.

 Visiting the southwest of Ireland, counties Cork and Kerry?
 You may expect some of Ireland's warmest summer temperatures in the coastal areas of the Ring of Kerry.
 Winter temperatures are mild as well, with an average low of 39 degrees Fahrenheit (4 degrees Celsius).
 This region of Ireland is wetter than many other parts of the country and experiences an extended rainy season that spans October through January.